Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhub/README.md

 ### Building uAMQP wheel from source

-`azure-eventhub` depends on the [uAMQP](https://pypi.org/project/uamqp/) for the AMQP protocol implementation. uAMQP wheels are provided for most major operating systems which will be installed automatically when installing `azure-eventhub`.
+`azure-eventhub` depends on the [uAMQP](https://pypi.org/project/uamqp/) for the AMQP protocol implementation. uAMQP wheels are provided for most major operating systems and will be installed automatically when installing `azure-eventhub`.

-If you're running on a platform that uAMQP wheels are not provided, please follow the [uAMQP Installation](https://github.com/Azure/azure-uamqp-python#installation) guidance to install from source.
+If you're running on a platform for which uAMQP wheels are not provided, please follow the [uAMQP Installation](https://github.com/Azure/azure-uamqp-python#installation) guidance to install from source.

 ### Provide Feedback